Opinion Analysis: Briggs v. Brown (2017) Part I

 In the November 2016 elections, the California electorate narrowly approved Proposition 66: The Death Penalty Reform and Savings Act.
 Proposition 66 enacted a series of statutory reforms that can be grouped under three general categories: (1) provisions to expedite review in capital appeals and habeas corpus proceedings; (2) provisions governing the confinement of prisoners sentenced to death and the administration of the death penalty; and (3) provisions pertaining to the California Habeas Corpus Resource Center.
 It was promptly challenged in court, and on August 24, 2017, the California Supreme Court issued its opinion on the challenge in Briggs v.
 Brown (2017).
 The court struck down one provision of Proposition 66: the mandatory 5-year deadline for California courts to complete review of both the direct appeal and habeas corpus petition.
 To be more precise, the court re-interpreted the provision from being mandatory to being aspirational.
 The majority of the media attention has understandably been directed at this part of the opinion, particularly in light of the dissent on this issue authored by Justice Cuéllar.
 However, there has been little commentary on the numerous provisions of Proposition 66 that were upheld and which will now, in all likelihood, go into effect.

-This is the first of two articles analyzing this case.
+This is the first of three articles analyzing this case.
 This article will focus on the changes implemented by Proposition 66 to capital habeas corpus procedures.
 These represent the most substantial changes in death penalty review procedure enacted by Proposition 66.
 They also greatly change judicial branch workflow for these cases by shifting most work on capital habeas corpus petitions from the California Supreme Court to the Superior Court and the Court of Appeal.
 Death penalty proponents have long been concerned that attorneys representing capital inmates have used legal procedures for the purpose of delay.
 Ironically, Proposition 66, designed to speed up the death penalty review process, adds new layers of procedure that could result in further delay.

 Capital Habeas Corpus Procedure Before Proposition 66